mbevand/florida-covid19-line-list-data/README.md

 black curve (actual deaths.)

 Actual deaths are fetched from the [New York Times Covid-19 data repository][nyt] and are only used to draw the black curve.
-They are used as part of the forecast.
+They are *not* used as part of the forecast.

 The forecast curves and actual death curve are smoothed with a 7-day centered moving average.

-Since the model uses line list data, ie. *detected* cases, it is important that we feed it CFR estimates, not IFR estimates.
-Infection Fatality Ratios take into account undetected cases and thus would not be consistent with line list data.
+Since the forecast uses line list data, ie. *detected* cases, it is important that we feed it CFR estimates, not IFR estimates.
+Infection Fatality Ratios take into account *undetected* cases and thus would not be consistent with line list data.

 ## Heatmap of age over time